18F/Dot-Net-Encasement/README.md

 }
 ```

-This file has three private class members that hold the URL and paths for the REST calls we want to make.
-There are two public methods for listing packages in the Data.gov site, and for showing the details of a specific package.
-Both methods use [attribute routing](../..//tree/part-1#modifying-your-new-web-api-application) as discussed in previous section.
+This file has three private class members that hold the URL and paths for the Data.gov calls we want to make.
+There are two public methods - one for listing packages in the Data.gov site, and one for showing the details of a specific package.
+Both methods use [attribute routing](../..//tree/part-1#modifying-your-new-web-api-application) as discussed in the previous section.

 We use a private method to make the API call to the Data.gov API.
 This private method uses the [C# `HttpClient` class](https://msdn.microsoft.com/en-us/library/system.net.http.httpclient(v=vs.118).aspx) and is structured to take advantage of .NET Core's support for [asynchronous programming](https://docs.microsoft.com/en-us/dotnet/csharp/async).

-Save your changes, then you should be able to point your browser to `http://localhost:5000/api/rest/search` and see the JSON response returned by the Data.gov API.
-The second public method in this file takes an `id` parameter - this is the package ID for the resource provided by CKAN.
+Save your changes, then you should be able to point your browser to `http://localhost:5000/api/rest/search` and see part of the JSON response returned by the Data.gov API.
+The second public method in this file takes an `id` parameter - this is the package ID for the resource provided by a CKAN API.
 We can look up the details of a specific CKAN package on Data.gov by pointing our browser to `http://localhost:5000/api/rest/details?id=000f1c44-a0b8-402f-8d4b-a4b66dfb7734`.

 ## Testing and Dependency Injection

 This REST controller works fine as it is, but if we want to write tests for this controller things get more complicated.
-We want to write tests that ensure that the controller returns the correct response type, not whether the Data.gov API is responding to requests.
+We want to write tests that ensure that the controller behaves the way we expect it to, not whether the Data.gov API is responding to requests.
 As things are we can't do this right now.
-To make this possible, we need to introduce [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) into our controller.
+To make this possible, we need to introduce [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) into our REST controller.

-In the `WebApi` directory, create a new subdirectory called `Connectors` - we'll use this for classes that hold the logic needed to make connections to various backend systems.
+In the `WebApi` directory, create a new subdirectory called `Connectors` - we'll use this going forward for classes that hold the logic needed to make connections to various backend systems.
 Create a new file in this subdirectory called `RestConnector.cs`.

 ```bash
 $ mkdir Connectors